near/docs/docs/2.build/4.web3-apps/chain-ui.md

 ## Overview

-Thanks to the fact that storage on NEAR is cheap, it's feasible to host small applications on chain, especially if some optimization is added to reduce redundant code between deployed dApps.
+Thanks to the fact that storage on NEAR is cheap, it's feasible to host lightweight applications with optimized bundles on chain.
 This offers a straightforward path to decentralized hosting as an alternative to static deployment platforms such as Vercel, GitHub Pages, Render, and others.

 The Chain Deployed UI tooling provides the boilerplate app code (React, Vue, TypeScript), along with the `FileStore` smart contract and basic CDN tools so you can build a dApp, pack it, and store it on chain.